mathis6787/serverpod/packages/serverpod/README.md

 Save time.
 Talking with your database can be a hassle.
 With Serverpod's ORM, your queries use native Dart types and null-safety.
 There is a straight path from your statically checked code to the database.

 ### Database migrations
 Easily keep your database in sync as the requirements of your project evolve.
 Serverpod comes with a complete database migration system that helps you apply and version changes to the database.
+You can add optional migration hook SQL alongside each migration version.
+Place custom logic in `pre_database_setup.sql` / `post_database_setup.sql` to wrap fresh installs and use `pre_migration.sql` / `post_migration.sql` to surround incremental migrations.
+Hooks run in the same transaction as `definition.sql` or `migration.sql` so they are applied atomically.

 ### File uploads
 Upload files straight to Google Cloud Storage, S3, or store them in your database.